 Upon sign up we will forward our famed, comprehensive confirmation package.
 This package will include all of the details for your trip.

-Climbers should have successfully completed our Denali Prep Course, 6-Day Training course, 13-Day Training course, 8-Day Training course, 10-Day Training course, Alaska 8 Day Course, Alaska 12-Day Training course or have equivalent skills and experience.
-This climb requires proficiency in glacier travel, cramponing, and expedition camping skills.
+Climbers should have completed a substantial trek or climb and carried a heavy pack.
+We highly recommend prior crampin training or a program such as a 3 day climb of Mt.
+Rainier or Mt.
+Baker.
+Usually well worth your time is the completion of a climbing course (though a 3 day climb adequate) such as our, 6-Day Training course, 8 Day Training course, Alaska 8 Day Course, Alaska 12-Day Training course or have equivalent skills and experience.
+This climb requires very basic cramponing, and expedition camping skills.
 It is our goal to have similarly skilled climbers on our expeditions.
 For more information, please see our Aconcagua Training Regimen to get a sense of how to prepare and physical demands of this climb

 Climbers are expected to be in excellent physical condition.